Bless This House (British TV series)

-Bless This House is a British sitcom that aired on ITV from 2 February 1971 to 22 April 1976.
+Bless This House is a British sitcom that aired on ITV from 2 February 1971 to 22 April 1976, with a total of 65 episodes.
 Starring Sid James and Diana Coupland, it was created by Vince Powell and Harry Driver, but mainly written by other hands including Dave Freeman and Carla Lane.
 It was made for the ITV network by Thames Television.
 In 2004, Bless This House was ranked by a BBC poll as the 67th Best British Sitcom.

 Synopsis

 Bless This House centres on life in Howard Road, New Malden, where travelling stationery salesman Sid Abbott and his wife Jean live with their teenagers: Mike is fresh from art college and more pre-occupied with protests than finding a job; and trendy schoolgirl Sally.
 Mike is 18 and Sally is 16, at the series' start.
 Sid and Jean constantly battle to comprehend the new generation's permissive ways and are usually out-of-touch.
 Their neighbours and best friends are Trevor Lewis and his wife Betty.

-A total of 65 episodes of Bless This House were produced between 1971 and 1976.